 Notes

-- If you have young kids at home, you can skip adding green chilies to the tempering.
+- If you have young kids at home, you can omit adding green chilies to the tempering.
 Fry them separately later in the same pan.

 - To soften the dal, I pour some water to the tempering.
 This instantly softens them yet keeping them slightly crunchy.
 If you fry the dal longer on a low heat, then they turn rock hard and need more water.
 So you can add anywhere from 2 to 4 tbsps water as needed.